-- (a) Base Offense Level: 9 - (b) Specific Offense Characteristics - (1) If the face value of the counterfeit items (A) exceeded \$2,000 but did not exceed \$5,000, increase by 1 level; or (B) exceeded \$5,000, increase by the number of levels from the table in \$2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount. - (2) If the defendant (A) manufactured or produced any counterfeit obligation or security of the United States, or possessed or had custody of or control over a counterfeiting device or materials used for counterfeiting; or (B) controlled or possessed (i) counterfeiting paper similar to a distinctive paper; or (ii) a feature or device essentially identical to a distinctive counterfeit deterrent, increase by 2 levels. - (3) If subsection (b)(2)(A) applies, and the offense level determined under that subsection is less than level 15, increase to level 15. - (4) If a dangerous weapon (including a firearm) was possessed in connection with the offense, increase by 2 levels.
-If the resulting offense level is less than level 13, increase to level 13.

-(5) If any part of the offense was committed outside the United States, increase by 2 levels.
+- (a) Base Offense Level: 9 - (b) Specific Offense Characteristics - (1) If the face value of the counterfeit items (A) exceeded \$2,000 but did not exceed \$5,000, increase by 1 level; or (B) exceeded \$5,000, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount. - (2) If the defendant (A) manufactured or produced any counterfeit obligation or security of the United States, or possessed or had custody of or control over a counterfeiting device or materials used for counterfeiting; or (B) controlled or possessed (i) counterfeiting paper similar to a distinctive paper; (ii) genuine United States currency paper from which the ink or other distinctive counterfeit deterrent has been completely or partially removed; or (iii) a feature or device essentially identical to a distinctive counterfeit deterrent, increase by 2 levels. - (3) If subsection (b)(2)(A) applies, and the offense level determined under that subsection is less than level 15, increase to level 15. - (4) If a dangerous weapon (including a firearm) was possessed in connection with the offense, increase by 2 levels.
+If the resulting offense level is less than level 13, increase to level 13. - (5) If any part of the offense was committed outside the United States, increase by 2 levels.